 Most people who have coronavirus disease 2019 (COVID-19) recover completely within a few weeks.
 But some people — even those who had mild versions of the disease — continue to experience symptoms after their initial recovery.

 Older people and people with many serious medical conditions are the most likely to experience lingering COVID-19 symptoms, but even young, otherwise healthy people can feel unwell for weeks to months after infection.
-The most common signs and symptoms that linger over time include:
+Common signs and symptoms that linger over time include:

 - Shortness of breath or difficulty breathing